openebs/zfs-localpv/README.md

 provisioner: zfs.csi.openebs.io
 ```

 Here please note that we are providing `recordsize` which will be used to create the ZFS datasets, which specifies the maximum block size for files in the zfs file system.
+The recordsize has to be power of 2 for ZFS datasets.

 ##### ZPOOL Availability